-Batresh looked at David with irritation.
+Batresh looked at David with irritation, then turned back to the woman.
 “I will call you this afternoon,” Batresh corrected.

-They both walked out of the apartment and descended the stairway.
-“You have got this dominatrix thing down,” he said laughing… “On to Arsenal...” he commanded, referring to Arsenal Street.
+They walked out of the apartment and descended the stairway.
+“You have got this dominatrix thing down,” he said laughing.
+“On to Arsenal...” he commanded, referring to Arsenal Street.

 They got in his car, “Remember,” Batresh said, “I have to buy a car too.”

 A short time later, they were pulling up across the street from a row of houses that faced Tower Grove Park.
-“Isn’t the park devine?”
+“Isn’t the park divine?”
 David asserted.

-“It looks lovely,” Batresh said, beginning to grow weary of his constant, albeit familiar, desire to entertain.
+Batresh was beginning to grow weary of his constant desire to entertain.